 There are different types and many subtypes of NHL, and it is very important to know which type and subtype has been diagnosed.
-Below are the most common types and subtypes, including information on how each may be treated.
-For more information on the treatment information described here, please read the Treatment section.
+Below are the most common types and subtypes, including information about how each may be treated.
+For more information about the treatment information described here, please read the Treatment Options section.

-In addition, the doctor will determine what type of cell the lymphoma started in and classify the disease within two major groups:
+First, the doctor will determine what type of cell the lymphoma started in and classify the disease within three major groups:

 B-cell lymphoma.
 About 90% of people with lymphoma have B-cell lymphoma.